-It sounds like you are distressed or concerned about your roommate's sexuality.
+It sounds like you’re distressed or concerned about your roommate's sexuality.
 Maybe some general information about sexuality and sexual orientation would be useful.
-Or maybe you are looking for a way to talk to your roommate about your inklings regarding who she is attracted to.
-Either way, you might try looking at the situation from another perspective, namely: lucky you.
-What an opportunity, and a chance, to learn about someone (presumably) different from you!
-This is one of the most significant benefits of living with people outside our own family — the chance to expand our horizons.
+Or, maybe you are looking for a way to talk to your roommate because you are concerned or worried or…something?
+Either way, you might try looking at the situation as an opportunity to learn about someone different from you.
+This is one of the best things about living with new roommates — the opportunity to learn and grow.

-First, a quick primer on sexuality and sexual orientation.
-Popular culture tends to teach us that a person is either straight or gay; however many sexuality experts actually believe that humans fall on a continuum of sexual orientations, from exclusively heterosexual (attracted to the opposite sex) to exclusively homosexual (attracted to the same sex).
-In reality there may be many people who fall between these two extremes, being attracted predominantly to one sex, but also sometimes attracted to the other, or being equally attracted to both sexes.
-Your roommate may fall anywhere along the spectrum, maybe she is primarily attracted to women, maybe only sometimes, or maybe not at all — what is more important to realize is that whomever she is attracted to, she is normal, as are you.
+First, a quick primer on sexuality and sexual orientation: Popular culture tends to teach us that a person is either straight or gay; however many sexuality experts actually believe that humans fall on a continuum of sexual orientations.
+The Kinsey Scale is one version of this continuum, on which exclusively heterosexual (attracted to the opposite sex) people are a “0” on the scale, while exclusively homosexual (attracted to the same sex) people are a “6.”
+In reality, many people fall between these two extremes, being attracted predominantly to one sex, but sometimes attracted to the other, or being equally attracted to both sexes.
+Your roommate may fall anywhere along the spectrum — maybe she is primarily attracted to women, maybe only sometimes, or maybe not at all.
+The truth is that sexuality is only one aspect of a person.

 By dealing with your own reaction, you can learn about yourself and expand your world.
 Remember that your roommate is the same person as she was before you had the idea that she may be a lesbian.
 If she had likable traits before, then she will continue to have these likable traits.
-If she were unpleasant before, she will probably continue to be unpleasant.
-Her possible lesbianism does not change your roommate at all.
-It just gives her another dimension (in your eyes; maybe this dimension has been apparent to her for quite a while!).
+If she was unpleasant before, she will probably continue to be unpleasant.
+Being a lesbian does not change your roommate at all, besides giving her another dimension in your eyes.

 Here's to appreciating people for who they are!